-Israelis go to the polls as Netanyahu tries to stage a comeback
+After Israel's election, polls point to a close race that could bring Netanyahu back

 "It's too right-wing at the moment," says Reuben Rotenberg about the main religious party running for election.

 It's a tight race.
-Polls will close at 10 p.m.
-Israel time (4 p.m.
-ET) but it could take weeks before there is a clear winner, as parties negotiate to form a parliamentary majority.
+It could take weeks before there is a clear winner, as parties negotiate to form a parliamentary majority.

 Natan Odenheimer contributed to this story from Jerusalem.